VirtuContraFurore/jSmartPower3/README.md

 Before you begin, when you connect the device using USB port, make sure to set the serial's baudrate to maximum (921600) using the front panel as explained in the wiki linked above.
 The gui only set the baudrate of receiving serial port, while device's baudrate (sender) can be set only from the device itself.

 ## Usage
+To download and run just follow this step (recent Java version required!)
 ```
 git clone https://github.com/VirtuContraFurore/jSmartPower3.git
 java -jar jSmartPower3/release/jSmartPower-1.0.jar